 1. Scope of the processing of personal data

-In principle, we collect and use personal data of our users only insofar as this is necessary for rendering and providing our services and for providing our web and online platforms (including mobile apps).
+In principle, we process personal data of our users only insofar as this is necessary for rendering and providing our services and for providing our web and online platforms (including mobile apps).

 As a general rule, any collection and/or use of personal data for other purposes take place only